Supernova-Studio/test-exporter/README.md

 - **number3:** Numeric value with decimals.
 Default: `3.14`.

-- **invalidNumber:** Invalid number (default value is a string).
-This option will not be shown in the UI.

 - **simpleString:** A simple text string.
 Default: `"Hello world"`.

 - **multilineString:** A text string with multiple lines.
 Default: